foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 --------------------------------------------

 When only one of the transformations is needed during the copy, several helper functions can be used to fill the config struct.
-These are described in Table 20.
+These are described in :ref:`t_desc_helper_func`.
 The arguments to the function are copied into the cfg struct while the remaining parameters are set to their default values.
 In the case of multiple transformations, there is a generic helper function available or the user can manually fill the cfg struct parameters.
-Note that the mli_mov_cfg structure is described in detail in Table 19.
+Note that the mli_mov_cfg structure is described in detail in :ref:`t_mli_mov_cfg_desc`.

+.. _t_desc_helper_func:
 .. table:: Description of Helper Functions for Data Move Config Struct
    :align: center
    :widths: auto